Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

 ## Pay cashless at the terminal

-If a customer wants to pay cashless, the payment process in the pay desk of the *Venduo POS* module must be completed as described below.
-Currently, it is not possible to connect an external terminal to the *Venduo POS* module.
+If a customer wants to pay cashless, the payment process in the pay desk of the *POS* module must be completed as described below.
+Currently, it is not possible to connect an external terminal to the *POS* module.
 You can complete the entire payment process with the pay desk at your desktop.
 If you have external terminals in use, you must complete the payment process at them.
 Nevertheless, you can post the payment in your pay desk for the statistics and for posting it into your accounts.

 #### Prerequisites